This Zombicide review was made after playing the game eight times.

 You can play ten different scenarios on different maps in Zombicide, and more can be found both online and in the game’s expansions.
-Every Zombicide campaign is a little bit different than the others, which adds to plenty of replay value to the game.
+Every Zombicide campaign is a little bit different than the others.

-Each of the Zombicide characters have a unique set of skills that can help them and their teammates survive.
-The first player may play up to three actions during the course of a turn.
-This will increase to four actions later in the game.
-They can choose from move, search, open a door, combat or take an objective.
+Each of the Zombicide characters has a unique set of skills that can help them and their teammates survive.
+The first player may play up to three actions during the course of a turn, and it will increase to four actions later in the game.
+They can choose to move, search, open a door, fight, or take an objective.

-- The nearly constant onslaught of zombies in Zombicide is intense and so much fun to deal with.
-We love survival games that make us feel desperate to make correct decisions, and we definitely feel that way while playing this game.
+- The nearly constant onslaught of zombies in Zombicide is intense and so much fun to try to deal with.
+I love survival games that make me feel desperate to make correct decisions, and I definitely do feel that way while playing Zombicide.

 - The cooperative mechanisms in Zombicide are also excellent.
-The characters can use their weapons and other items to distract the zombies in order to help their teammates out of tough jams.
-This interactivity is exactly what co-op fans hope for in their board games.
+The characters can use their weapons and other items to distract the zombies in order to help others out of tough jams.
+This is the type of interactivity that I like in co-ops.

 - The designers did an excellent job of making the zombie theme pop out of the boards, cards and the well-designed miniatures.
-The colors and the artwork have a very post-apocalyptic feel to them.
-It almost feels like a board game version of the video game Left 4 Dead, which is amazing!
+The colors and the artwork have a very post-apocalyptic look to them, which helps to make it feel board game version of the video game Left 4 Dead.

 - Learning how to play Zombicide is made a bit more difficult because of the rulebook.
 It is tough to follow because some parts of the game aren’t even included (we had to look a few things up online).
-We also wish that it had come with an index since there are plenty of rules that you have to remember.
+I also wish that it had come with an index to quickly be able to find the rules that you need.

 - Most of the missions are amazing, but a couple of them are way too easy (I’m looking at you, Scenario #2!).
 You can always do what we did, though, and ratchet up the difficulty by adding in more zombies.

-The few issues we found while playing Zombicide are small in comparison to the overall gaming experience, which is fantastic.
-Every Zombicide campaign that we played was a ton of fun and different than the last, so we think most board gamers will have a great time with this one.
-We can definitely see why it is the most popular zombie board game in the world right now.
+The few issues I have with Zombicide are small in comparison to the overall gaming experience, which is fantastic…. and I’m not even a big fan of the zombie genre.
+Most of the scenarios that my group has played so far were a ton of fun and different than the others, so I can definitely see why it is the most popular zombie board game in the world right now.

-Thanks for taking the time to read our Zombicide base game review!
+Thanks for taking the time to read our Zombicide board game review!